From cult favourite to cultural powerhouse.

 A first of its kind app, Fallout C.H.A.T. created a custom keyboard and emoji drawn from the game‘s iconic characters, allowing users to text fellow Fallout fans in their contacts using emojis and GIFs from Wasteland.

-Vault Boy himself starred in Fallout S.P.E.C.I.A.L., seven original videos that gave fans a preview of new features alongside the game's unique blend of humour and violence.
+Vault Boy himself starred in “What Makes You S.P.E.C.I.A.L.?”, seven original videos that gave fans a preview of new features alongside the game's unique blend of humour and violence.

 Fallout 4 became the internet’s most talked-about topic for 24 hours before and after launch.